liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/02-liferay-as-a-development-platform.markdown

 @product@'s architecture, modularity, and technologies.
 What's left is to tell you what it's like to use Liferay's platform as a basis for your site by customizing it or by developing applications on it.
-The platform is designed to make this easy and pleasant, and to integrate with the tools developers use every day.
+The platform is designed to make this easy and pleasant, and to integrate with the tools you use every day.

 But you're likely not interested in a bunch of prolegomena about it.
 Read on to learn the details.